kjmarshall/NNet/README.md

 Fully connected layers are trainable layers, notably different from activation layers.
 This distintion is used during training via dynamic dispatch i.e. downcasting to the derived class.
 Fully connected layers store input, output, and weight matrix data members as well as associated gradient information.

 #### Activation Layers
-Activation layers take inputs and produce a non-linear (usually) output.
-They are templated on numeric type and activation function type, c.f.
+Activation layers take inputs and produce a (usually) non-linear output.
+They are templated on numeric type and activation function type
 ```c++
 template< typename NumericTraitsType,
 		  template < typename > class ActFun >